Kentucky Community and Technical College System

 Grant in 2017

-Kiko Labs is a game development company based in San Carlos, California, founded in 2013.
-The company specializes in creating neuroscience-based games aimed at enhancing cognitive skills essential for academic success in children.
-Its flagship product, Thinking Time, is an adaptive cognitive training game designed for early learners aged 3 to 7.
-This game focuses on developing executive functions such as memory, inhibition, focus, and cognitive flexibility through engaging challenges.
-Additionally, Thinking Time targets reasoning and spatial skills, providing a comprehensive approach to cognitive development.
-Parents, teachers, and caregivers can utilize an in-app metrics dashboard to monitor children's progress across various skill areas, ensuring a supportive learning environment.
+Kiko Labs is a game development company based in San Carlos, California, specializing in neuroscience-based games aimed at enhancing cognitive skills essential for academic success in young children.
+Founded in 2013, the company has developed an adaptive game called Thinking Time, which is specifically designed for early learners aged 3 to 7 years.
+This game focuses on training executive functions such as memory, inhibition, focus, and cognitive flexibility, while also targeting reasoning and spatial skills through a series of progressive challenges.
+Kiko Labs provides an in-app metrics dashboard that allows parents, teachers, and caregivers to monitor children's progress across various skill areas, ensuring a comprehensive approach to cognitive development in a fun and engaging manner.

 Moondrop Entertainment